Speed limit for a highly irreversible process and tight finite-time Landauer's bound

-We find that a speed limit can be tightened for a highly irreversible process with alternative choices of $f(x)$ such as Bretagnolle--Huber, Vajda, and Gilardoni as listed in Table~\ref{tab:f_choices}.
-The speed limits derived from these three functions are always tighter than the bound $\tau \geq \ell/\langle A\rangle_\tau$, where all the three bounds saturate for $\Sigma^* \rightarrow \infty$.
-Therefore, in the highly irreversible limit, time is bounded solely by the dynamical activity, but not the EP.
-The Gilardoni bound is the tightest among the three and becomes tighter than the Pinsker bound for $\Sigma^* /\ell \geq 1.14$.
+We find that a speed limit can be tightened for a highly irreversible process with alternative choices of { $h(x)$} such as Bretagnolle--Huber, Vajda, Gilardoni, { and symmetric KLD } as listed in Table~\ref{tab:f_choices}.
+All these four functions provide speed limits, always tighter than the fundamental bound, which can be accessible only when $\Sigma^* \rightarrow \infty$.
+Therefore, in the highly irreversible limit, time is bounded solely by the dynamical activity, but not the EP. { The symmetric KLD bound is always the tightest among all $h(x)$, though it is valid only for the symmetric KLD.
+Otherwise, the Gilardoni bound is the tightest for $\Sigma^* /\ell \geq 1.14$, while the Pinsker bound is the tightest elsewhere.
+Simple derivation of the symmetric KLD bound is presented in Supplemental Material (SM)~\cite{SM}. }